bomonike/bomonike.github.io/time-services.md

     Fix status LED blinks to let you know when the GPS has determined the current coordinates

 ## No-wire USB option (~$10-15):

-The VK-162 USB dongle is plug-and-play on Linux.
+The <a target="_blank" href="https://www.amazon.com/G-Mouse-Navigation-Naroote-External-Receiver/dp/B0C3WKL541/">$14.89 VK-162 USB dongle</a> is plug-and-play on Linux.
 No wiring required.
+It has a built-in RTC crystal and picofarad capacitor.

-WARNING: It has no PPS pin, so its accuracy tops out around 1–10 ms rather than sub-microsecond.
-So for sub-microsecond accuracy you need a GPIO-connected GPS module with a PPS output.
+It has no PPS pin so its accuracy tops out around <strong>1–10 ms</strong> rather than sub-microsecond.
+For sub-microsecond accuracy you need a GPIO-connected GPS module with a PPS output.

-For something reliable long-term, most people end up with a Pi 4 with Uputronics HAT ($100-120 USD).

-## Time

-$549.99

-The gold standard is a GPS receiver (even a cheap u-blox module) combined with chrony using a 1 PPS signal.
-This gives you ~microsecond accuracy with no network dependency at all.
-For multi-server environments, one GPS-disciplined stratum-1 box distributes time to the rest over your LAN via NTP or PTP.